5th February, 2025

 Every hard hat has an expiry date (also known as a maximum lifespan).
 You might think this expiry date would get marked on the hard hat, like a use-by or sell-by date.
 It doesn't.

+There is another date marked on your hard hat, the date of manufacture.
 So although you won't find an expiry date on your hard hat, you will find a manufactured date.
 And it's this date you will use to check the expiry date.

 You should see something that looks like this: